bartmuskala/NFC-kickerbot/README.md

     # Start ngrok service on port 3000, make sure to replace with your unique URL.
 The port is the port used in the main script.
     ngrok http --domain=firm-wahoo-equally.ngrok-free.app 3000 &

-    # Start TightVNC, this is optional but easy to have when you want a GUI
+    # Start TightVNC, this is optional but easy to have when you want a GUI.
+You still have to set it up via sudo apt-get install tightvncserver

     tightvncserver &

     # Set your environment variables
-    source set_env.sh &
+    source /your_path/to/file/set_env.sh &

     # Start your Python script
-    python /home/bartmuskala/Documents/Coding/nfcbot.py &
+    python /your_path/to/file/nfcbot.py &

 What the script does:
 1. start an ngrok service so the slackeventsapi is accessible from anywhere